Y-Power/overview/readme.txt

 == Description ==

-A minimalistic yet colorful responsive theme, OverView is based on Underscores and delivers a one-page browsing experience by taking advantage of the powerful WordPress REST API: all posts can be dinamically shown one-by-one on the OverView Display -available as page templates- by clicking on simple navigation buttons, helping engagement with your visitors.
+A minimalistic yet colorful responsive theme, OverView delivers a one-page browsing experience: all posts can be dinamically shown one by one on the OverView Display -available as page templates- by clicking on simple navigation buttons, helping engagement with your content.

-It features several styled widgets, wide layouts with CSS grid and flex support - including fallbacks for older devices - and many color schemes.
+OverView is based on Underscores, powered by the WordPress REST API and features many color schemes, wide layouts with CSS grid and flex support -including fallbacks for older devices- and several styled widgets.

 == Installation ==